The House Of Wessex

 Edward was crowned by St. Dunstan at Kingston upon Thames in 975, at the age of thirteen.
 After recording Edward's succession, the Anglo-Saxon Chronicle reports that a comet appeared, and that famine and "manifold disturbances" followed.

-Edward visit his half-brother Ethelred at Corfe, in the Purbeck Hills of Dorset, probably at or near the mound on which the ruins of Corfe Castle now stand, in the evening of 18 March 978, at the invitation of his step-mother.
-Elfrida met him at the door with a kiss of welcome.
-He was then offered the traditional drink to refresh him.
-As the young King heartily refreshed his thirst after the dusty journey, one of the Queen's attendants treacherously stabbed the sixteen year old in the back.
+Ælfthryth treacherously met him at the door with a kiss of welcome.
+King Edward was then offered the traditional drink to refresh him.
+As the young King heartily quenched his thirst after the dusty journey, one of the Queen's attendants treacherously stabbed the sixteen year old in the back.
 Though severely wounded, he managed to spur his horse and escaped, making an attempt to re-join his companions, but died on the road.
 His bloody corpse, dragged in the stirrups by the terrified animal, revealed his fate to his attendants.

 Edward was buried at Wareham and his murder went unpunished.
-Said to deeply repent this deed, Queen Elfrida became a nun at Wherwell Abbey in Hampshire.
-She died in 1002.
+Said to deeply repent this deed, Queen Ælfthryth became a nun at her foundation of Wherwell Abbey in Hampshire and died there on 17 November 999, 1000 or 1001.

 The Cult of Edward the Martyr